Registering to vote

 To be able to vote in elections, you need to be registered to vote.

-The register of electors is a list of all those residents in Rushmoor, who are eligible to vote in elections.
+If you are registered to vote, you will be on our electoral register.
+This is a list of all those residents in Rushmoor, who are eligible to vote in elections.

 By law, if you are eligible, you have to be registered to vote, even if you don't vote.
 It's also important if you ever want credit - even a mobile phone - as credit agencies will check if you're on the register of electors.

 - You can register by visiting the Register to vote - GOV.UK website

 - Everyone is responsible for registering themselves.
 Under the old system the 'head of every household' could register everyone who lived at their address

 - Fill in your name, address, date of birth and a few other details.
 You'll also need details of your date of birth, national insurance number, which you can find on your national insurance card or in official paperwork,such as pay slips, or letters about benefits or tax credits